-The bill H. 4396 aims to amend various sections of the South Carolina Code of Laws related to the solicitation of charitable funds.
-Key changes include increasing the thresholds for charities seeking exemptions from registration requirements, specifically raising the limit for gross revenue from $7,500 to $10,500 for certain organizations.
+The bill H. 4396 aims to amend various sections of the South Carolina Code of Laws concerning the solicitation of charitable funds.
+Key changes include increasing the thresholds for charities to request exemptions from registration requirements, specifically raising the limit for gross revenue from $7,500 to $10,500 for certain organizations.
 Additionally, the bill modifies the registration requirements for commercial co-venturers, stipulating that they must register only if they intend to solicit more than $10,000 in a single campaign.
 It also mandates that any entity soliciting for charitable organizations must disclose the legal name and purpose of the charity at the time of solicitation.

-04/23/2025: 33-56-50, 33-56-70, 33-56-90, 33-56-110, 33-56-120
+Statutes affected: 04/23/2025: 33-56-50, 33-56-70, 33-56-90, 33-56-110, 33-56-120

 Latest Version: 33-56-50, 33-56-70, 33-56-90, 33-56-110, 33-56-120